-These scholarships are offered to qualified students eligible for NCAA participation in basketball, cross country, lacrosse, soccer, swimming, tennis or volleyball.
-Interested students should contact the coach of their individual sport or the Athletics Department at 864.577.2050.
+These scholarships are offered by the Converse Athletic Department to qualified students eligible for participation in an NCAA sport or IHSA equestrian riding.
+Interested students should contact the coach of their individual sport or the Athletic Department at 864.577.2050.